Downtown downright dazzles during the holiday season.

 Look for: Iconic ice rink and a swoon-worthy tree

 Next up: The glittering, glowing tree nestled among Pittsburgh’s glass castles.
-Lights, ornaments and bows bedeck this 65-foot tree.
+Lights, ornaments, and bows bedeck this 65-foot tree.
 Be sure to build in some extra time if you’re up for some ice skating.
-Even if you’re not interesting in gliding around the ice, the 116′ x 116′ rink serves as the perfect photo opportunity.
+Even if you’re not interested in gliding around the ice, the 116′ x 116′ rink serves as the perfect photo opportunity.

 Look for: A giant gingerbread house and jaw-dropping chandeliers

-Find the next stop just before Grant Street — the century-old Omni William Penn Hotel.
-Look for a soaring tree, garlands and a giant gingerbread house all under glow of three shimmering chandeliers.
+Continue along Grant Street to the next location — the century-old Omni William Penn Hotel.
+Look for a soaring tree, garlands, and a giant gingerbread house under the glow of three shimmering chandeliers.
+The gingerbread house is modeled after the century-old hotel with Hershey bar windows, peppermint cornices, and gumdrop garlands.

-If you’re looking for another break to warm up, walk to the Commoner at Kimpton Hotel Monaco Pittsburgh just down the street for some 21+ holiday beverages.
+If you’re looking for a break to warm up, there’s a Starbucks and a restaurant in the lobby, plus a speakeasy in the basement.
+Also, the Commoner at Kimpton Hotel Monaco Pittsburgh is just next door.

 Stop 9: US Steel Tower